texttheater/produce/manual.md

 second expansion.

 A wildcard will match _anything_.
-If you need more control about which targets are matched by a Produce rule, you can use a
+If you need more control about which targets are matched, you can use a
 [Python regular expression](https://docs.python.org/3/library/re.html?highlight=re#module-re)
-between slashes as the section name.
+between slashes as the target pattern.
 For example, if we want to make sure that our rule only matches targets where the second part of the filename is either `dev` or `test`, we could do it like this:

     [/out/(?P<corpus>.*)\.(?P<portion>dev|test)\.(?P<fset>.*)\.labeled/]
     dep.model = out/%{corpus}.train.%{fset}.model